Course Repetition Requirements

 If you complete a course or withdraw from a course after the tenth day of classes, you can repeat the course one time.
 Traditional courses cannot be repeated in the same term, exceptions are select independent studies and courses with different topics.

 Students who are requesting a third enrollment should consult their advisor.
 If the advisor approves their request, the advisor will submit a Third Enrollment Registration Permit Request for the student.
-The Registrar Service Center will process approved requests and notify the student and advisor when the student is enrolled.
+The Registrar Service Center will process approved requests and will notify the student and advisor when the student is enrolled.

 Repeated courses cannot be taken under the Pass/No Pass option.